Sebiworld/AppApi/README.md

 ### Example: Universal Twack Api

-My second example is very practical, since it is my current best-practise solution for creating a complex ProcessWire-page with external connected applications.
+My second example is very practical, since it is my current best-practice solution for creating a complex ProcessWire-page with external connected applications.
 It includes my module [Twack](https://modules.processwire.com/modules/twack/) which is a nice way to structure the ProcessWire template-code in handy components.
 Another nice feature is the built-in support for outputting and merging json instead of html, which is a great advantage in combination with the AppApi module.

 | ProcessWire-Module: | [https://modules.processwire.com/modules/twack/](https://modules.processwire.com/modules/twack/)   |
 | ------------------: | -------------------------------------------------------------------------------------------------- |
 |      Support-Forum: | [https://processwire.com/talk/topic/23549-twack/](https://processwire.com/talk/topic/23549-twack/) |
 |         Repository: | [https://github.com/Sebiworld/Twack](https://github.com/Sebiworld/Twack)                           |

-Our goal is to create a universal api, that makes every page accessable via api.
+Our goal is to create a universal api, that makes every page accessible via api.
 If a page's frontend is limited to specific processwire-roles, it would have the same access-limitations for the api.

 <a name="example2-routes"></a>